Mantra Meditation

 • The word mantra itself comes from India and means a "mental device," or a technique to calm and center the mind.
 Hinduism and Buddhism are very rich in mantras, having literally tens of thousands.

 • Christianity has often used mantras.
 In the Roman Catholic church, mantra practice is called reciting the rosary.
-Here is a page about that.

 • In the Eastern Orthodox church, a long form of "kyrie eleison," called the "Jesus Prayer," is used.
-Here is a page about that.

 • In Islam, mantra repetition is called dhikr, which means "remembrance (of God)."
-Here is a page about that.

 Notes